Women's and Gender Studies Minor

 ANTH 525Anthropology of the Body: Fat, Fitness and Form4

-ANTH 625Sexuality in Cross-Cultural Perspectives4
+ANTH 625Sexuality in Cross-Cultural Perspective4

-ANTH 685Gender, Sexuality and HIV/AIDS in Sub-Saharan Africa4
+ANTH 685Gender, Sexuality and HIV/AIDS in Africa4

-ANTH #750Islam and Gender: Gendered Lives of Muslims4
+ANTH 750Islam and Gender: Gendered Lives of Muslims4

 CLAS 550AIdentities and Difference in the Ancient World: Greek and Roman Women4